Syllabus

 Grading

 Grading will be based on your final project, exercises, tests and quizzes and participation in the online class help forum.
-See the grades page, where you can check your progress and where grades will be periodically posted, for details on grading.
+See the Grades page, where you can check your progress and where grades will be periodically posted, for details on grading.
 Here is the percentage breakdown on how grades are calculated:

 - 30% - Exercises

-- 25% - Final project
+- 30% - Final Project

-- 25% - Tests and quizzes
+- 26% - Tests

-- 20% - Help forum participation
+- 14% - discussion forum participation

-There are also extra credit possibilities.
+There are also Extra Credit possibilities.

 Late work is not accepted

 When you turn in work, you must also fill out an online "feedback form" stating what you have done, how many points you think you should earn, and any comments or feedback on the exercise.
-You will not receive any credit for an exercise, or for the final project, if you do not submit the appropriate feedback form by the due date and time.
-In other words, work is not accepted late.
-If your work is not finished, submit it by the due date and at least you may receive partial credit.
+You will not receive full credit for an exercise, or for the final project, if you do not submit the appropriate feedback form by the due date and time.

-See the homework frequently asked questions (FAQ) page for answers to questions about homework exercises and how they are graded.
+See the Homework Frequently Asked Questions (FAQ) page for answers to questions about homework exercises and how they are graded.

-If you lose points on homework you may wish to do some extra credit work to make up the lost points.
+If you lose points on homework you may wish to do some Extra Credit work to make up the lost points.

 Validation

-All Web pages done for this class must validate according to the W3C's HTML Validator, initially using the "HTML 4.01 Transitional" standard, and later in the course to the "XHTML 1.0 Strict" standard.
+All Web pages done for this class must validate according to the W3C's HTML Validator, using HTML 5, XHTML 1.0 Strict, or HTML 4.01 Transitional, depending on the exercise requirements.
 All cascading style sheets must validate according to the W3C's CSS Validator.

 Class pace